Distributional Transform Based Information Reconciliation: DTE Sub-channels Capacities

 \subsection{DTE Sub-channels Capacities}

 With the AWGN channels connecting $X$ and $Y$ set up, it is possible to simulate what Alice and Bob would have after exchanging coherent states and performing coherent measurement by randomly drawing Gaussian random variables.
-For the continuously valued raw keys, N realization of $X\sim\mathcal{N}(0,\tilde{V}_m)$ are drawn corresponding to Alice's modulated states, as well as N realizations of $Z \sim\mathcal{N}(0,\sigma_{Z_1}^2)$ or $Z\sim\mathcal{N}(0,\sigma_{Z_2}^2)$ to give Bob's output measurements $Y=X+Z$.
-Then, an l-DTE with $l=4$ is applied to $X$, $Y$ or both for estimating the sub-channels parameters.
+For the continuously valued raw keys, the N realization of $X\sim\mathcal{N}(0,\tilde{V}_m)$ corresponds to Alice's modulated states, as well as the N realizations of $Z \sim\mathcal{N}(0,\sigma_{Z_1}^2)$ or $Z\sim\mathcal{N}(0,\sigma_{Z_2}^2)$ to give Bob's output measurements $Y=X+Z$.
+Then, an l-DTE with $l=4$ is applied to $X$, $Y$ or both to estimate the subchannel parameters.

-First, we characterize the BSC's sub-channels by estimating the transition probabilities $p_i = \opn{Pr}\qty{\mathcal{D}_i(X) \neq \mathcal{D}_i(Y)}$.
-For the BIAWGN's, we used the entropy estimators available in \cite{steeg2016}, which implements Kraskov's mutual information estimator \cite{kraskov2004} to get $I(\mathcal{D}_i(X);Y)$ and $I(\mathcal{D}_i(Y);X)$.
+First, we characterize the BSC's subchannels by estimating the transition probabilities $p_i = \opn{Pr}\qty{\mathcal{D}_i(X) \neq \mathcal{D}_i(Y)}$.
+For the BIAWGNs, we used the entropy estimators available in \cite{steeg2016}, which implement Kraskov's mutual information estimator \cite{kraskov2004} to get $I(\mathcal{D}_i(X);Y)$ and $I(\mathcal{D}_i(Y);X)$.
 The results are plotted in \Cref{fig:bit-error-probability,fig:sub-chan-capacities}.
-It can be seen that the as the expansion goes further on gathering bits from the continuous sequences $X$ and $Y$, the resulting sub-channels becomes more noisy, easily approaching the behavior of a fair coin in \Cref{fig:bit-error-probability}.
-It is worth pointing that the BSC's transition probabilities does not depend on the reconciliation direction, as well as its capacity.
+It can be seen that as the expansion goes further on gathering bits from the continuous sequences $X$ and $Y$, the resulting subchannels becomes more noisy, easily approaching the behavior of a fair coin in \Cref{fig:bit-error-probability}.
+It is worth pointing out that the BSC's transition probabilities do not depend on the reconciliation direction, as well as its capacity.